Failla Wines

 Ehren Jordan and Anne-Marie Failla

 Ehren Jordan and Anne-Marie Failla remain the owners and creative force behind the winery.
-Jordan continues as winemaker and is among the most experienced practitioners in California's cool-climate scene, having simultaneously served as winemaker at Turley Wine Cellars for many years before stepping back to focus more time on Failla and his Day Wines project.
+Jordan continues as winemaker and is among the most experienced practitioners in California's cool-climate scene, having served simultaneously as winemaker at Turley Wine Cellars for many years before stepping back to focus more time on Failla and his Day Wines project.
 Anne-Marie Failla provides business and operational leadership; the winery remains independently family-owned.
 The Failla project is fundamentally winemaker-led: small lots, native fermentations, vineyard-designate program, and a focus on long-term partnerships with site-specific growers rather than rapid expansion.
 The Oregon Failla satellite, run as a separate label and tasting facility in the Willamette Valley, extends the cool-climate philosophy to a different regional context.

 - Ehren Jordan continues as winemaker and co-owner; Anne-Marie Failla as co-owner and business lead